rskwiat/TECH-3620-01-FA2020/discussionBoard/readme.md

 - With React Native Elements there are a few repeating variables / objects.
 Is it possible to refactor these into resuable functions?

 ### Week 9 - User Auth App (3 of 4) <a name="Week9"></a>

+- Even with using React Native Elements, there's a lot of repeating code.
+How can we go about making better optimized?
+Custom components, Mapping over an array etc?

 ### Week 10 - User Auth App (4 of 4) <a name="Week10"></a>
 ---
 ### Week 11 - News Reader App (1 of 5) <a name="Week11"></a>